 Looking for ways to use up some of those lemons?
-This Keto Lemon Cake is not only delicious, it’s the perfect dessert for mother’s day, father’s day, spring and summer birthdays, barbecues and picnics.
+This Keto Lemon Cake is not only delicious, it’s the perfect low carb dessert for Mother’s Day, Father’s day, spring and summer birthdays, barbecues and picnics.

 Plus, it’s made with simple pantry ingredients.
-Most that you probably already have in your kitchen if you’re following a keto diet.
+Most that you probably already have in your kitchen, especially if you’re already following a low carb keto diet.

 After many trials and errors, we finally found a winner with this gluten free lemon cake.
 It has all those amazing flavors we love in a classic lemon cake.
 Not only is this the best tasting paleo lemon cake we’ve made, but it’s it’s the perfect simple but elegant dessert.

-Our lemon cake recipe from scratch is so easy to make and doesn’t require a mixture.
+This keto cake recipe from scratch is so easy to make and doesn’t require a mixer.
 Full of bright sunshine without skimping on the lemon flavor in every bite.

 (Disclosure some affiliate links included):